Akhand777/Personal_Projects/README.md

 # Personal_Projects
 Welcome to my GitHub portfolio!
-I've curated this collection of projects to demonstrate my expertise in data analysis, predictive modeling, and data-driven decision-making.
+I've curated this collection of projects to demonstrate my expertise in Python, Data analysis, Predictive modeling, and Data-driven decision-making.
 Explore my work to see how I've leveraged various tools and techniques to solve problems and gain valuable insights.

 ---

-# Data Analysis and Power BI Projects
+# Data Analysis, Python and Power BI Projects

 This repository contains four data-related projects, including two Power BI dashboards and two data analysis projects using Python libraries (Pandas, NumPy, Matplotlib, Seaborn).